Acrylic Depot

 An industrial vacuum forming machine, heated the plastic automatically to temperature based on the type of plastic, thickness, and density.

 Choose thinner sheets of plastic if your vacuum forming machine does not create large amounts of consistent heat or suction.
-Typically plastics will be heated somewhere around 400 degrees Fahrenheit.
+Typically, you heat plastics to around 400 degrees Fahrenheit.

 STEP 5.
 PUSH DOWN PLASTIC OVER FORM